cgermain/GAILA/README.md

-# IDEAA - Isobaric Data Extractor and Annotator Assistant
+# GAILA - GPM and Isobaric Label Assistant

 ## FOR WINDOWS